 In BattleLore: Command, the Uthuk Y’llan rampage throughout Terrinoth, burning villages, ravaging the countryside, and even attacking powerful Daqan strongholds.
 Missions take place in twenty different locations, from lush, rural landscapes like the ones depicted on the BattleLore game board to mountaintop villages surrounded by cliffs and blasted, barren deserts.
 The battlefield terrain is shaped by forests, water, buildings, insurmountable barricades, cliffs, and rivers that create obstacles for both your troops and your enemies.

 Each mission has a different victory condition.
 Your troops may need to prevent the Uthuk from taking control of a strategically significant town, or protect a group of unarmed and frightened villagers from enemy forces.
-They may need to kindle the signal fires in order to warn the people of Terrinoth, or ransack tents searching for magical gems to awaken the gargantuan Rune Golems.
+You may need to kindle the signal fires in order to warn the people of Terrinoth, or ransack tents searching for magical gems to awaken the gargantuan Rune Golems.

 In the beginning of the campaign, your army consists of only archers and infantry.
 But as you progress other types of units join your army: Riverwatch Riders enable you to cover greater distances, Rune Golems stun your enemies with brute force, and swift Roc Warriors descend from the skies.
 Over the course of the campaign, missions become increasingly difficult and the Uthuk Y'llan become a greater threat.
-Only with legendary creatures at your command will you be capable of defeating the all the demons that the Uthuk Y’llan can summon.
+Only with legendary creatures at your command will you be capable of defeating the demons that the Uthuk Y’llan can summon.

 Muster Your Troops

-Every aspect of game play in BattleLore: Command is straightforward and accessible.
+Every aspect of gameplay in BattleLore: Command is straightforward and accessible.
 Battle begins with mustering and deployment, a key phase since the units you select and the positions they occupy at the beginning of the battle could determine the outcome.
-You simply choose the type of unit you wish to use and select the place where you wish to deploy it – the application automatically limits how many units you can muster and where they can be positioned.
+You simply choose the type of unit you wish to use and select the place where you wish to deploy it—the application automatically limits how many units you can muster and where they can be positioned.
 You cannot know, however, where the enemy forces are deployed until after you have deployed your own.

 Both the Daqan Lords and the Uthuk Y’llan also have access to lore powers: magical spells that fortify the army’s defenses, create confusion among enemy forces, or grant added strength to an attack.
 Lore powers are divided into offensive and defensive powers, and each requires a specific amount of lore points to use.
 At the start of each turn, you gain another lore power and a single lore point, which can also be accumulated during combat.
 Well-timed use of your lore powers could turn the tide of battle in your favor, neglecting to use them could leave your troops vulnerable to enemy magic.